mochoabuilds/-cognition-/README.md

 * This paper explores how an autonomous checkout system customized to serve the needs of a community may implicitly incentivize the kind of human associations key to healthy neighborhoods and their tax coffers.
 * This paper also dives into the engineering of an autonomous checkout system.
 I use a mixed methods approach made up of ethnography, quick look perceptions and open source computer vision code.
 This clever approach helps trim computational costs by only taking action when a person comes in contact with a specific space or object.
 * This trick means our distributed computer vision application is essentially a virtual reality controller.
 It scans the room with an off-the-shelf camera to understand the scene and syncs specific points in the space with connected actions.
 It all runs on a set of Python programs distributed among nodes, Mac & Linux hubs.
-* Within a neighborhood market this dcvp setup lends itself to handsfree checkout.
-It has the potential to change the neighborhood market in the long term.
-Customers browse, built their basket and upon exit they are issued a check via SMS, allowing them to pay thru their own mobile payment accounts.
+* Within a neighborhood market this setup lends itself to handsfree checkout.
+Customers browse, build their baskets and upon exit are issued a check via SMS for their basket, allowing them to pay thru their own mobile payment accounts.

-RELATED WORK
+# RELATED WORK
-*

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY